Limits on WIMP dark matter with NaI(Tl) crystals in three years of COSINE-100 data

-To calculate the expected 90\% C.L. upper limit on the WIMP-nucleon SI interaction cross-section as a function of WIMP mass, 1000 pseudo-experiments were generated under the null hypothesis.
-The exclusion limits were then obtained by fitting the simulated WIMP signal and background model to the pseudo-experiment data, resulting in a distribution of 1000 upper limits at the 90\% C.L.
-The 1$\sigma$ and 2$\sigma$ bands, derived from this distribution, are shown in green and yellow areas in Fig.~\ref{fig:upper_limit}.
+To calculate the expected 90\% C.L. upper limit on the WIMP–nucleon SI interaction cross section as a function of WIMP mass, 1000 pseudo-experiments were generated under the null hypothesis by Poisson sampling from the modeled background spectrum.
+The systematic effects were propagated by drawing the associated components within their quoted uncertainties to obtain the expected rates, from which event counts were Poisson-sampled.
+These systematic uncertainties were also included in the fit of the simulated WIMP signal and background model to the pseudo-experiment data as nuisance parameters with Gaussian constraints~\cite{COSINE-100:2021xqn}.
+The resulting distribution of 90\% C.L. upper limits defines the 1$\sigma$ and 2$\sigma$ expected sensitivity bands, shown as the green and yellow regions in Fig.~\ref{fig:upper_limit}.
 The observed 90\% C.L. upper limits from 3 years of COSINE-100 data are represented by filled black circles.
 Figure~\ref{fig:upper_limit}(a) presents the results for the SI model, covering WIMP masses ranging from 7 to 1000\,GeV/$c^2$.
 The previous COSINE-100 data is shown as a red solid line, while the DAMA/LIBRA 3$\sigma$ allowed region, fully excluded in this analysis, is depicted as a dashed blue line.
 The previous 1.7 years' results excluded all the DAMA/LIBRA 3$\sigma$ regions when different QFs were applied~\cite{COSINE-100:2021xqn}.
 This analysis achieves WIMP mass limits that are improved by an order of magnitude over the previous result.
 The SD model results, shown in Fig.~\ref{fig:upper_limit}(b), focus on WIMP masses ranging from 0.1 to 5\,GeV/$c^2$, providing competitive cross-section limits around 2.5\,GeV/$c^2$ compared to other experimental searches~\cite{collar2018search,amole2019dark,angloher2022testing}.
 Particularly, the inclusion of the Migdal effect significantly enhances sensitivity to the low-mass WIMPs below 1~GeV/c² in the SD model.
 The sensitivity of the COSINE-100U experiment, an upgraded version of COSINE-100 with a $\sim40\%$ enhancement in light yield~\cite{lee2024cosine}, is expected to probe unexplored parameter spaces for WIMP masses, potentially reaching extremely low-mass regions down to 20\,MeV/$c^2$ when considering the Migdal effect.
+While theoretical uncertainties to the Migdal effect are not evaluated in this work, understanding their impact will be important for future low-mass dark matter searches.